BennyOptions/icon-project.github.io/docs/icon_network.md

 ## Testnet for DApps

-Please note that current testnet can be reset anytime, and you may experience unexpected downtime.
+Please note that the current testnet can be reset anytime and you may experience unexpected downtime.
 We are working on preparing a more stable final test environment along with less-managed multiple playground networks.